THECRAZEDPOTATTO/IQ-Plus-Plus/README.md

 # IQ++
 ## Version Dumpster Fire v.1.2
-Better RGB for games like GTA5, Roblox, Minecraft and Apps like Discord and Snapchat
+Better RGB for games like GTA5, Roblox, Minecraft

 # Right Now
 - GTA now has 3 RGB syncs Death, Wanted, and Robbery [STILL NOT HOOKED TO GAME MEMORY]